jackyzhen/rust-vs-go-slides/README.md

 compiled to web assembly.

 Slides are separated by markdown line break `---`.
-Navigation by arrow keys and/or backspace and enter.
+Navigation by arrow keys and/or backspace and enter + on hover arrows on left and right side of screen

 ## Dev